Twenty thousand years ago, if you'd

 Not all jackhammers use compressed air, so it's a bit misleading to refer to them all, generically, as "pneumatic drills."

 Some are driven by powerful electric motors, which rotate a crank or cam that converts the motor's spinning (rotary) motion into back-and-forth (reciprocating) motion, pumping a piston, forcing a small air cushion back and forth, so powering a second piston connected to a shaft that repeatedly hammers the drill or other tool.
-Electric jackhammers have the big advantage that you can operate them without a separate air compressor unit (you can use them wherever there's an electric power supply), though they sometimes struggle to cut through the thickest rock.

 Photo: Look, no compressor!
 Electric jackhammers like this Bosch Brute run off any standard 115/120-volt electricity outlet or 2500-watt portable generator.
 Mechanically simpler, they're also much lighter; this one weighs just 29kg (63lb).
 Noise rated at 105dB, it's still horribly loud, but significantly quieter than many pneumatic drills.